Browse by Medical Category

-Dr. Orhun K. Muratoglu is the Director of the Harris Orthopaedic Laboratory and Director of the Technology Implementation Research Center (TIRC) at Massachusetts General Hospital, Alan Gerry Scholar at MGH, and Professor of Orthopedic Surgery at Harvard Medical School.
+Dr. Orhun K. Muratoglu is the Director of the Harris Orthopaedics Laboratory and Director of the Technology Implementation Research Center (TIRC) at Massachusetts General Hospital, Alan Gerry Scholar at MGH, and Professor of Orthopedic Surgery at Harvard Medical School.

 He received his B.S. from Rennselaer Polytechnic Institute in Materials Science and completed his doctoral work at the Massachusetts Institute of Technology in the Program for Polymer Science and Technology.
 Dr. Muratoglu played a key role in the discovery of highly crosslinked UHMWPE, a more wear-resistant polymeric material for load-bearing applications in total joints.
 He also pioneered the use of the antioxidant vitamin E to further stabilize the highly cross-linked UHMWPE.
 Medical implants fabricated using technologies developed by Dr. Muratoglu have been in clinical use since 1998 with over 7 million implantations worldwide.
 Dr. Muratoglu continues his research on UHMWPE, and infection and pain management technologies in total joints.
 He also directs research in the design of more functional joint implants at the TIRC.

 Dr. Harris is an internationally recognized expert on the subject of total hip arthroplasty.
-He founded the Harris Orthopaedic Laboratory (formerly the MGH Orthopaedic Biomechanics and Biomaterials Laboratory, renamed in 2005 to honor Dr. Harris as its Director Emeritus).
+He founded the Harris Orthopaedics Laboratory (formerly the MGH Orthopaedics Biomechanics and Biomaterials Laboratory, renamed in 2005 to honor Dr. Harris as its Director Emeritus).
 Dr. Harris is a well-known speaker and author, having published over 500 papers in his 50+ year career.
 He is also a founding member and first president of the Hip Society, a founding member and past president of the International Hip Society, and the Alan Gerry Clinical Professor of Orthopedic Surgery at the Harvard Medical School.

-Dr. Malchau is a Visiting Professor of Orthopaedic Surgery, Joint Arthroplasty, as well as a Staff Surgeon at the MGH.
+Dr. Malchau is a Visiting Professor of Orthopaedics Surgery, Joint Arthroplasty, as well as a Staff Surgeon at the MGH.
 He is one of the founders of the Swedish Hip Registry in Göteborg, Sweden, and is the former director of Orthopaedics at Sahlgrenka Hospital in Göteborg, Sweden.

-Dr. Malchau has been an attending surgeon at the Mass General Department of Orthopaedics and was Co-Director of the Harris Orthopaedic Lab for twelve years.
+Dr. Malchau has been an attending surgeon at the Mass General Department of Orthopaedics and was Co-Director of the Harris Orthopaedics Lab for twelve years.
 His clinical and research interest is focused on documentation of primary and revision hip replacements.

 Dr. Malchau has been an active clinician for years, and during the past 21 years he has performed numerous primary and revision hip arthroplasties.
 He has focused on hip arthroplasty in his postgraduate teaching activities and traveled internationally to share these observations with the orthopedic community.
 He has tutored several Ph.D. students with the intention of continuing these extremely important educational activities.